Heyuan9/MedScore/README.md

   - `response_key`: JSON key corresponding to the medical chatbot response.
 The default is `response`.
   - `prompt_path`: Path to a `txt` file containing a system prompt for decomposition.
 See the prompts in `medscore/prompts.py` for examples. **This should only be set if you are using a custom decomposer**.
   - `model_name`: The name of the model for verifying the response.
 It should be a model identifier for a hosted HuggingFace model, OpenAI model, TogetherAI model, or a locally-hosted vLLM model.
-    - Default: `gpt-4o` The paper use `mistralai/Mistral-Small-24B-Instruct-2501`
+    - Default: `gpt-4o` The paper used `mistralai/Mistral-Small-24B-Instruct-2501` (released in 2025-01), but we recommend using the latest released LLMs for the best performance.
   - `server_path`: The server path for the verification model.
 Refer to the [vLLM](https://huggingface.co/mistralai/Mistral-Small-24B-Instruct-2501) Hugging Face tutorial for open-sourced LLM server path: `http://<your-server>:8000/v1`
     - Default: `https://api.openai.com/v1`
   - `api_key`: API key for the specified `server_path`.
 You can use environment variables by prefacing them with `!env`.
 Example: `!env TOGETHER_API_KEY`